 Firefighter-Paramedic Ryan Pennington with the Charleston (WV) Fire Department has been conducting extensive research on the epidemic problem of emergencies in hoarder homes.
 Emergencies including everything from fires to EMS calls to animal hoarding issues – the whole gamut.
 Ryan has also developed a knock-out program on hoarder home fires.
-If you’re jurisdiction is having problems with hoarder home fires, Ryan’s program may be just what you need.
+If your jurisdiction is having problems with hoarder home fires, Ryan’s program may be just what you need.
 Let’s see what Ryan has to say in this guest article on “Heavy Content” Hoarder Homes.

 Good afternoon and thank you for the opportunity to guest post on SAMatters!
 I would like to take this opportunity to speak to you, the loyal readers of SAmatters, on Hoarder House Fires.
-Educating firefighters on the dangers associated with hoarder fires has become my passion, so when Chief Gasaway offered, I jumped at the chance to share a lesson in hoarding with you.
+Educating firefighters on the dangers associated with hoarder fires has become my passion, so when Dr. Gasaway offered, I jumped at the chance to share a lesson in hoarding with you.
 So let’s go into the chamber of hoarders for an article on using the term “heavy contents” while battling a Hoarder Homes fires.

 Hoarder Home Size-Up